nayata/harrow/README.md

 ## Overview
 Harrow provides a custom syntax, a parsing library, and a runtime environment designed for interactive narrative games.

+## How It Works
+1. Use `harrow.Library` to parse a story file into a `harrow.Story` object.

+2. Pass the Story to `harrow.Runtime`, which interprets and runs the content.

+3. Attach listeners to runtime events like show text, show choices, commands to connect the narrative to UI or game systems.

 ## Example